Star and crescent: National flags

-The Ottoman flag of 1844 with a white "ay-yıldız" (Turkish for "crescent-star") on a red background continues to be in use as the flag of the Republic of Turkey with minor modifications.
+The flag of Tunisia (1831) is the first to use the star and crescent design in 1831.
+This continues to be the Tunisian national flag post-independence.
+A decade later, the Ottoman flag of 1844 with a white "ay-yıldız" (Turkish for "crescent-star") on a red background continues to be in use as the flag of the Republic of Turkey with minor modifications.